Dental Assisting Technology

 - Application for Admission to Hinds Community College.

 - Application for Selection to the Dental Assisting Technology Program.

-- Validation of high school graduation by official high school transcript, equivalency transcript, GED® or college transcript.
+- Validation of high school graduation by official high school transcript or high school equivalency transcript (GED®, HiSET®, or TASC).

 - Official transcripts from all colleges attended, except Hinds Community College.